Singularity categories of deformations of Kleinian singularities: A noncommutative geometric McKay correspondence

-The dual reflections mentioned previously also appear in the so-called \emph{numbers game} of \cite{mozes}.
+The dual reflections defined earlier also appear in the so-called \emph{numbers game} of \cite{mozes}.
 The relationship between this game and our setting is that the moves considered by Mozes can equivalently be described as an application of a dual reflection to a weight $\lambda$.
-This allows us to make use of some of the results from this paper; in particular we are able to prove that, for $\lambda = \varepsilon_0$, noncommutative resolutions of $\mathcal{O}^\lambda$ which are also deformations exist:
+This allows us to make use of some of the results from this paper; in particular we are able to prove that, for $\lambda = \varepsilon_0$, NQCRs of $\mathcal{O}^\lambda$ which are also deformations exist: